 She had to pull over just to keep from wrecking the car.

 Sometimes, I wonder if mankind is cursed.
 Because living hurts.
-Nothing lasts.
+Life itself hurts.
+Because nothing lasts.
 Good things die too soon.
 Bad things last too long.

 And just when you think things can’t get worse, the television proves you wrong.

-Another day; another shooting.
+Another day, another shooting.
 One group of people screams at a another.
-It’s hard to tell the difference between nice folks and the other kind.
+It’s hard to tell the difference between nice folks and the other kind anymore.
 It’s difficult to know what to believe.

-Not as long as dandelions still cover highway ditches, and clover still peppers Tennessee mountainsides.
+Not as long as dandelions still cover highway ditches, and the clovers still pepper Tennessee mountainsides.
 Not as long as whippoorwills still flutter in treetops and make sounds I enjoy.

 Not as long as the sun still comes up, and the moon still glows.
 Not as long as babies keep growing, and mothers keep loving.